Olafhu9/nanoaodrdframe/README.md

 thinking about data analysis.

 - Draw back is that you have to think of a new way of doing old things.
-This could getting used to.
-Alos complicated algorithms may not be so easy to implement with RDataFrame
+This could take some getting used to.
+Also complicated algorithms may not be so easy to implement with RDataFrame alone.

 - Purely data frame concept is not ideal for HEP data since we have to treat real data and simulated data differently.